SHOP4CF/communication-docs/docs/partners/TUE/MPMS.md

 > data will be pushed to Component X...    or to system Y available at
 > Pilot Z. _Please update_

- See individual INPUT/OUTPUT data for interaction from/to other components/systems.
+ See individual INPUT/OUTPUT info for interaction from/to other components/systems.